goblimey/learn-unix/README.md

 the student is driven through using UNIX commands to achieve the results.
 This makes it a good medium for writing courses about UNIX.

+(Having said that it looks clunky,
+Google's ultra-modern
+Go programming language is supported by a piece of training software that's only slightly more sophisticated.)

-As Lesk explains in his paper, the main hurdle is to get the user started.
+As Lesk explains in his origina paper, the main hurdle is to get the user started.
-To run learn, she has to understand how to type commands.
+To run learn, the student has to understand how to type commands.
-This is the first thing that learn teaches, if only the student could figure out how to run it ...
+This is the first thing that learn teaches, if only she could figure out how to run it ...

-I hope that you find learn as valuable as I did all those years ago.
+I hope that you find the learn tool as valuable as I did all those years ago.

 Simon Ritchie ([goblimey.com](http://goblimey.com))